iDigBio/idb-backend/idigbio_ingestion/README.md

 ### Media Ingestion ###

-All of these commands are run automatically/continuously on c18node4.
+All of these commands are run automatically/continuously on c18node4 managed by systemd.

 * `mediaing`:
   * Common options: